gatsbyjs/gatsby/docs/docs/emotion.md

 title: Emotion
 ---

-In this guide, you will learn setting up a site with the CSS-in-JS library [Emotion](https://emotion.sh).
+In this guide, you will learn how to set up a site with the CSS-in-JS library [Emotion](https://emotion.sh).

 Emotion is a performant and flexible CSS-in-JS library.
 Building on many other CSS-in-JS libraries, it allows you to style apps quickly with string or object styles.
 It has predictable composition to avoid specificity issues with CSS.
 With source maps and labels, Emotion has a great developer experience and great performance with heavy caching in production.